The Complexity of Binary Matrix Completion Under Diameter Constraints: Introduction

 \section{Introduction}

-In combinatorial matrix completion problems one is given an incomplete matrix over a fixed alphabet with some missing entries, and the goal is to fill in the missing entries such that the resulting ``completed matrix'' (over the same alphabet) fulfills a desired property.
-Performing a parameterized complexity analysis, Ganian et al.~\cite{GKOS18} and Eiben et al.~\cite{EGKOS19} recently contributed to this growing field by studying various desirable properties.
+In combinatorial matrix completion problems, given an incomplete matrix over a fixed alphabet with some missing entries, the goal is to fill in the missing entries such that the resulting ``completed matrix'' (over the same alphabet) fulfills a desired property.
+Performing a parameterized complexity analysis, Ganian et al.~\cite{GKOS20,GKOS18} and Eiben et al.~\cite{EGKOS21,EGKOS22} recently contributed to this growing field by studying various desirable properties.
 More specifically, Ganian et al.~\cite{GKOS18} studied the two properties of minimizing the rank or of minimizing the number of distinct rows of the completed matrix.
-Eiben et al.~\cite{EGKOS19} investigated clustering problems where one wants to partition the rows of the completed matrix into a given number of clusters of small radius or of small diameter.
-In addition, in companion work~\cite{KFN20} we studied two cases of completing the matrix into one which has small (local) radius.
-The latter two papers rely on Hamming distance as a measure; in general, all considered matrix completion problems are NP-hard and thus the above three papers~\cite{EGKOS19,GKOS18,KFN20} mostly focused on parameterized complexity studies.
-In this work, we research on a desirable property closely related to achieving small radius, namely achieving diameter bounds.
-Doing so, we focus on the case of binary alphabet.
-For a matrix~$\mathbf{S}\in\{0,1\}^{n\times \ell}$, let $\mind(\mathbf{S}) = \min_{i \ne i' \in [n]} \dist(\mathbf{S}[i], \mathbf{S}[i'])$ and $\maxd(\mathbf{S}) = \max_{i \ne i' \in [n]} \dist(\mathbf{S}[i], \mathbf{S}'[i])$, where~$\dist$ denotes the Hamming distance.
-Specifically, we study the following core problem.
+Ganian et al.~\cite{GKOS20} analyzed the complexity of completing an incomplete matrix so that it fulfills certain constraints and can be partitioned into subspaces of small rank.
+Eiben et al.~\cite{EGKOS21} investigated clustering problems where one wants to partition the rows of the completed matrix into a given number of clusters of small radius or of small diameter.
+Finally, Koana et al.~\cite{KFN20} studied two cases of completing the matrix into one which has small (local) radius.
+The latter two papers~\cite{EGKOS21,KFN20} rely on Hamming distance as a distance measure; in general, all considered matrix completion problems are NP-hard and thus the above papers~\cite{EGKOS21,EGKOS22,GKOS20,GKOS18,KFN20} mostly focused on parameterized complexity studies.
+In this work, we focus on a desirable property closely related to small radius, namely diameter bounds.
+Doing so, we further focus on the case of binary alphabet.
+For a matrix~$\mathbf{T}\in\{0,1\}^{n\times \ell}$, let $\mind(\mathbf{T}) := \min_{i \ne i' \in [n]} \dist(\mathbf{T}[i], \mathbf{T}[i'])$ and $\maxd(\mathbf{T}) := \max_{i \ne i' \in [n]} \dist(\mathbf{T}[i], \mathbf{T}[i'])$, where $\dist$ denotes the Hamming distance and $\mathbf{T}[i]$ denotes the $i$-th row of $\mathbf{T}$.
+We use the special symbol~$\square$ to represent a missing entry.
+Specifically, we study the following problem.

 \dprob {Diameter Matrix Completion (DMC)} {An incomplete matrix $\mathbf{S} \in \{ 0, 1, \square \}^{n \times \ell}$ and $\alpha \le \beta \in \NN$.} {Is there a completion $\mathbf{T} \in \{ 0, 1 \}^{n \times \ell}$ of $\mathbf{S}$ with $\alpha \le \gamma(\mathbf{T})$ and $\maxd(\mathbf{T}) \le \beta$?}